 Shows the company that made the product.
 Ours is 'SDN'.

-The symbol shows that the product is made from Sterling Silver.
+The symbol shows that the product is made from sterling silver.

-This shows the purity of the material.
+This shows the purity of the metal.

-The Minimal Hallmark is just 3 of the marks.
+There are 2 types of Hallmark; The Traditional Hallmark is all 5 Marks | The Minimal Hallmark is just 3 of the marks.
 The sponsors mark, the millesimal mark & the year.

 First, the article must be tested to see what materials it is made of.
 There are a few different ways to do this, shown here is the X-Ray Fluorescent Spectrometer test.